sonalparab/test/files.md

 ### Network Connection Types

 #### Stream Sockets
--Reliable 2 way communication.
+*Reliable 2 way communication.
--Must be connected on both ends.
+*Must be connected on both ends.
--Data is received in the order it is sent. (not as easily done as it sounds)
+*Data is received in the order it is sent. (not as easily done as it sounds)
--Most use the Transmission Control Protocol (TCP).
+*Most use the Transmission Control Protocol (TCP).

 #### Datagram Sockets
--"Connectionless" - an established connection is not required.
+*"Connectionless" - an established connection is not required.
--Data sent may be received out of order (or not at all).
+*Data sent may be received out of order (or not at all).
--Uses the User Datagram Protocol.
+*Uses the User Datagram Protocol.

 ---
 ## Tuesday, 1.2.18: Socket to Me, by Ida Wang